BakerNet/minesweeper-io/README.md

 - Spectate any active game
 - Join Multiplayers games created by someone else
 - Watch Replay of a game
-  - Singleplayer Replays always show flags
+  - Singleplayer Replays always have flags
   - Multiplayer Replays only logged-in users their own flags
+- View Replay analysis
+  - Highlights guaranteed plays
 - Logged in users have profile page to see their game history or set their display name
 - Basic keyboard commands (not yet mappable) as alternative to mouse buttons